Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/url.md

 end
 ```

+You can also nest `url do` blocks inside `url do` blocks to follow a chain of URLs.

 The block is only evaluated when needed, for example on download time or when auditing a Cask.
 Inside a block, you may safely do things such as HTTP/S requests that may take a long time to execute.
 You may also refer to the `@cask` instance variable, and invoke any method available on `@cask`.

-The block will be called immediately before downloading; its result value will be assumed to be a `String` and subsequently used as a download URL.
+The block will be called immediately before downloading; its result value will be assumed to be a `String` (or a pair of a `String` and `Hash` containing parameters) and subsequently used as a download URL.

 You can use the `url` stanza with either a direct argument or a block but not with both.